 Section 1.
 DBIA National Members.
 Designated representatives of DBIA National Industry Partner members and individual DBIA National Members in good standing, within the Service Area, are eligible for membership in the Region.

 Section 2.
 Regional Membership Dues.
 In addition to the membership dues assessed by the DBIA, the Region may assess Regional membership dues from persons eligible for Regional membership under Section 1 above as a condition to Regional Membership.
-Individual Regional dues, and the amounts thereof and collection procedures therefor, are subject to approval, as required, by the DBIA Board of Directors.
+Individual Regional dues, and the amounts and methods of collection of dues are subject to approval, as required, by the DBIA Board of Directors.

 Section 3.
 Regional Membership Status.
 A Regional Member shall be deemed to be "in good standing" if he or she meets the qualifications as either a main, alternate, or additional contact of a DBIA Industry Partner member or a DBIA Member and has paid Regional dues, if any, as required.
 The Region shall maintain membership classifications of the Region's national members consistent with the classifications designated by DBIA National.